open-ephys-plugins/ttl-panels/README.md

 to be viewed on a strip-chart.

-## Limitations:
+## Limitations

 * The toggle panel and front panel are not visualizers; they're limited to a small number of channels (32), to allow display in the plugin bar.

+* The number of bits per bank in the toggle panel and front panel is limited to 64, due to internally storing bank state as a uint64 integer.

-* **(NYI)** The pattern generator only supports up to 64 outputs, due to internally storing output state as a uint64_t integer.
+* **(NYI)** The pattern generator only supports up to 64 outputs, due to internally storing output state as a uint64 integer.

+## Notes

+### Toggle Panel

+* The toggle panel creates one TTL event channel per bank, with one virtual channel per bit.

+### Front Panel

+* The front panel concatenates all input TTL channels and maps the resulting unified bit series to the front panel display.